frebro/Notebook/README.markdown

 __Were you there?__ Feel free to fork and extend.
 Send me a pull request if you want to add someting you think I missed.

+I recommend using [Marked](http://markedapp.com/) to read these files on your Mac.